[custom-mapping map_id=”6306″ height=”300″]

 This structure was loosely referred to as a “cabin” at the Lair

-My mom bought me and my brother Chris all new summer clothes for the trip.
-I remember arriving to The Lair, driving to our cabin to unload our supplies as dust kicked up from the tires.
+My mom bought me and my brother Chris all-new summer clothes for the trip.
+I remember arriving at The Lair, driving to our cabin to unload our supplies as dust kicked up from the tires.
 I was wearing brand new white sneakers with white tube socks up to my knees, shorts and a t-shirt.
 I probably looked like a miniature version of Mr. Clean (who really is a gay man anyway, don’t you agree?)

 Within minutes our friends surrounded our car in welcome, gathering to help us unload and set up camp (code for “cocktail party area”).
 The kids grabbed me and Chris, showing us around and eventually down to the stream, stocked with fat trout for fishing.
 Rocks smooth from years of rushing water made perfect stepping stones, and whoosh – within seconds I had experienced my first dunking.
 Headed back to our cabin sopping wet through the forest dirt and dust, my once-white shoes made that sklerch sklerch sklerch sound as a walked.
 By the time my mom saw me, she screamed out at the sight: I was literally covered in black mud from the waist down.